A Developer's Guide to Amply's Event-Based Targeting and Triggering

 "preferred_language" to "en"

 While targeting filters who sees a campaign, triggering controls when it fires.
-Triggering rules evaluate every time your app tracks an event.
+The When step in the admin panel has three sub-blocks: Triggering Event, Repeat Rules, and Frequency Limits.

 Event Matching